 But even when you really do have to read every document manually, Overview is a huge help.
 It’s optimized for fast scanning through sets of documents, with its document list feature and keyboard shortcuts.
 And fast reading goes faster when similar documents are grouped together, eliminating the time wasted on near duplicates.
 Meanwhile, the tagging system helps you track what’s you’ve found, and what’s left to read.

 For more about the different ways to use Overview, see our post on the different types of document-driven stories.

-It’s an interactive system where the computer reads every word of every document to create a visualization of topics and sub-topics, while a human guides the exploration.
+Overview is designed specifically for text documents where the interesting content is all in narrative form — that is, plain English (or other languages) as opposed to a table of numbers.
+Overview has been used to analyze emails, declassified document dumps, material from Wikileaks releases, social media posts, online comments, and more.
 There is no installation required — just use the free web application.
 Or you can run this open-source software on your own server for extra security.
 The goal is to make advanced document mining capability available to anyone who needs it.

 Overview is a project of The Associated Press, supported by the John S. and James L. Knight Foundation as part of its Knight News Challenge.